Battling addiction and ready for treatment?

-- Bullying is responsible for nearly one in three youth suicides in the United States each year.
+- Bullying is responsible for nearly one in three youth suicides in the United States annually.

-- Roughly 160,000 kids stay home from school every day because they’re scared of being bullied.
+- Roughly 160,000 kids stay home from school every day because they fear being bullied.

 - Between 15 and 25 percent of all students report being bullied during their school careers.